Stationary random subgroups in negative curvature: Introduction

 \begin{itemize} \item We denote $\left[n\right] = \{1,\ldots,n\}$ for every natural number $n \in \mathbb{N}$. \item We will often fix a base point $x_0 \in X$.
 With the base point being implicit in the notation, it will be convenient to write

-\item To avoid an overuse of the Greek letter $\delta$ we will use $\mathrm{D}_x$ to denote the Dirac probability measure supported on the point $x$. \item All probability measures are assumed to be Borel. \end{itemize}
+\item To avoid an overuse of the Greek letter $\delta$ we will use $\mathrm{D}_x$ to denote the Dirac probability measure supported on the point $x$. \item For a pair of functions $f$ and $g$ the notation $f \approx g$ means that for some constant $C > 1$. \item All probability measures are assumed to be Borel. \end{itemize}